aws-solutions-library-samples/guidance-for-data-management-core-on-aws/docs/manual_installation.md

 ### Viewing Assets
 After the data asset workflow completes a new data asset will be published to the fabric.
 #### Catalog
-The data fabric catalog can be searched within Amazon DataZone.
+The Data Management catalog can be searched within Amazon DataZone.
 See the [documentation](https://docs.aws.amazon.com/datazone/latest/userguide/search-for-data.html) for more information.

 #### Lineage
 You can view the lineage information from the Marquez portal or the Marquez API.
-The location of these endpoints can be found in the following SSM parameters `/df/dataLineage/openLineageApiUrl` and `/df/dataLineage/openLineageWebUrl`.
+The location of these endpoints can be found in the following SSM parameters `/dm/dataLineage/openLineageApiUrl` and `/dm/dataLineage/openLineageWebUrl`.

 ## Next Steps

-1. Customers can bring their own tools for profiling/quality, etc. to the Data Fabric.
+1. Customers can bring their own tools for profiling/quality, etc. to the Data Management.
-2. Customers can attach into *DF message bus (EventBridge) to trigger any other processes that need to be added.
+2. Customers can attach into *DM message bus (EventBridge) to trigger any other processes that need to be added.
 3. Customers can author their own data products.
-See the [Guidance for Sustainability Data Fabric on AWS](https://github.com/aws-solutions-library-samples/guidance-for-sustainability-data-fabric-on-aws) for an example data product implementation.
+See the [Guidance for Sustainability Data Management on AWS](https://github.com/aws-solutions-library-samples/guidance-for-sustainability-data-management-on-aws) for an example data product implementation.
 If you would like to develop your own data product, see the guide on [Authoring Your Own Data Product](./docs/tutorials/dataProduct/README.md).

 ## Cleanup

-1. Go to the CloudFormation console in the spoke account and delete all stacks prefixed by `df-spoke`.
+1. Go to the CloudFormation console in the spoke account and delete all stacks prefixed by `dm-spoke`.
-2. Go to the CloudFormation console in the hub account and delete all stacks prefixed by `df-hub`.
+2. Go to the CloudFormation console in the hub account and delete all stacks prefixed by `dm-hub`.

 ## Notices